grutter-spm-group/gxsmread/README.md

 ## Gxsm Data Format Overview

+### Scan Data Format

-### File Format
+#### File Format

-gxsm data files are stored in NetCDF3 format, with each channel stored as a separate .nc file in the format:
+gxsm scan data files are stored in NetCDF3 format, with each channel stored as a separate .nc file in the format:

         $file_base$[-M-]-$scan_direction$-$channel$.nc